 - Utility knife

-If your toilet is not leaking.
+Confirm that your toilet is not leaking.
 Check carefully for water around the base of the toilet.
 If water is not present, you can proceed with the repair.
-But if there are signs of leaking around the base, it likely means that the wax ring sealing the toilet horn to the drain opening has become old and compressed.
-In this case, you will need to remove the toilet and replace the wax ring.
+But if there are signs of leaking around the base, it likely means that the wax ring sealing the toilet horn to the toilet flange has become old and compressed.
+In this case, you must remove the toilet and replace the wax ring.

-Take a look at the base of your toilet and identify any gaps between the toilet and the floor.
+Examine the base of the toilet, and identify any gaps between the toilet and the floor.
 It may help to rock the toilet from side to side.
 Even a small space can be the source of the problem.
 If the gaps are too small to see, try sliding a shim under the base to see how far it goes in.

-Simply level your toilet by inserting shims into any gaps.
+Level and steady the toilet by inserting shims into any gaps you've identified.
 You may have to try them in a few different positions to properly level the toilet.
 As you work, check the toilet for stability by sitting on the seat and rocking in all directions.
 Repeat until the toilet doesn't move in any direction.

 Trim the Shims

 Allow the caulk to cure as directed before using the toilet.
-Once it dries, your toilet should be as good as new.
+Once it dries fully, your toilet should be as good as new.